Key Takeaways:

 College Station, Texas

-Texas A&M University in College Station, Texas, acts as headquarters for the Texas Sea Grant, though program staff also operate at the campuses in Galveston and Corpus Christi.
+Texas A&M University in College Station, Texas, serves as the headquarters for the Texas Sea Grant, although program staff also operate at the campuses in Galveston and Corpus Christi.
 This particular program is associated with dozens of top scientists and local government officials to ensure that the potential of various research opportunities is maximized and that the real-world needs of Texans and Texas waters are fulfilled.
-Texas A&M’s Department of Marine Biology offers a bachelor of science degree in Marine Fisheries, plus an undergraduate degree, minor, and graduate degree in Marine Biology.
+Texas A&M’s Department of Marine Biology offers a Bachelor of Science degree in Marine Fisheries, plus an undergraduate degree, minor, and graduate degree in Marine Biology.

 University of Alaska, Fairbanks